richiebono/orders/README.md

 `$ docker network inspect -f '{{.IPAM.Config}}' kind`

-then execute the follow command change the ip address on metallb-configmap.yaml file using this ip that you got from the previous command, and execute the follow command:
+then execute the following command to change the IP address on metallb-configmap.yaml file using this IP that you got from the previous command, and execute the following command:

 `$ kubectl apply -f metallb-configmap.yaml`

-Foward the ports to access the frontend and backend:
+Forward the ports to access the frontend and backend:

 `$ kubectl port-forward svc/orders-backend 8080:80`

-Open a new terminal and execute the follow command:
+Open a new terminal and execute the following command:

 `$ kubectl port-forward svc/orders-frontend 80:80`

-Access the api url:
+Access the API URL:

 ```